krystalgong/PPD_analysis/PPD_analysis_111224-kg.md

 # Demographic distribution

+## Q36
+ What is your gender?

 - Male: 70.23%
 - Female: 26.30%
 - Other: 3.47%

+## Q37
+ Which of the following best describes you?

 - White or Caucasian: 51.91%
 - Black or African American: 26.41%